DemetraDanae/deimos/README.md

 <li>The first one (Gold ENMs), presented by Walkey <i>et al</i>. (<a href="https://doi.org/10.1021/nn406018q">2014</a>) and filtered by Varsou <i>et al</i>. (<a href="https://doi.org/10.1021/acs.jcim.7b00160">2017</a>) using toxFlow.
 <li>The second dataset (MeOx ENMs) is included in the study of Forest <i>et al</i>. (<a href="https://doi.org/10.1007/s11051-019-4541-2">2019</a>).
 </ul>

+# Cite us!
+If you find this methodology useful, please cite us! :)

+Dimitra-Danai Varsou and Haralambos Sarimveis, "deimos: a novel automated methodology for optimal grouping.
+Application to nanoinformatics case studies", Molecular Informatics (2023). <a href="https://doi.org/10.1002/minf.202300019">DOI: 10.1021/acs.jcim.1c00199</a>

 # License
 This application is released under <a href="https://www.gnu.org/licenses/gpl.html"> GNU General Public License v.3</a>.